 Take a deep breath.

-“It’s so quiet, but the trees make so many sounds in the wind,” says tourism marketing coordinator Annie DeRosier.
+“It’s so quiet, but the trees make so many sounds in the wind,” says marketing coordinator Annie DeRosier.
 “There’s just a freshness up here, and the trees give off a really special scent.”

 The forest blends with civilization in Pinetop-Lakeside, making it easy to slow down and really enjoy nature.
 Rent a cabin at Lake of the Woods Resort at 2244 W. White Mountain Blvd., and you’ll be sleeping under the trees, next to a private lake where you can canoe or kayak.
 You’ll be able to easily access both the town’s incredible trail system and dining and shopping even though you feel tucked away.